Top10VPN is editorially independent. We may earn commissions if you buy a VPN via our links.

 However, it does have a 10GB monthly data cap that restricts how much you can browse with it connected.
 This data cap is generous for a free VPN, but will quickly get used up by high-bandwidth activities like streaming or torrenting.

-It’s not always possible to download and install a VPN before entering Russia.
-That’s why we recommend downloading a VPN before you travel to a region with online censorship.
+It’s not always possible to download and install a VPN once you’re in Russia, which is why we recommend downloading one (or even two) before you travel.

-Fortunately, the three VPNs we recommend in this list also provide alternative websites to download and install their software within Russia.
+Fortunately, the three VPNs we recommend in this guide also provide alternative websites to download and install their software within Russia.

-Simply contact your chosen VPN service’s customer support to get the latest URL that works.
+Before your travel, contact your chosen VPN’s customer support and ask for the latest URL (mirror link) that works in Russia.

-Watch the video below to find out how to get a Russia IP address using a VPN:
+Watch our video tutorial to learn how to get a Russian IP address using a VPN:

 We used Windscribe VPN to get a Moscow IP address.